merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/14_API.md

-On this page we will describe how to manage product stocks for each warehouse with SOAP API remotely.
+On this page, we will describe how to manage product stocks for each warehouse with the SOAP API remotely.
 You will need an API user with approprite permissions.

 In administrator panel: System -> Web Services -> Roles